mlunadevops/bgp-networking-portfolio/case-01-ebgp-basic/procedure.md

 ![SHOwY](images/03showipbgsuRTB.png)

 6. We have not yet loaded the BGP configuration on router RTD.
 Let's check the connection status on router RTC, where the BGP state should be "Established."
-This is in the absence of the following configuration on RTD, let's load it:
+This is in the absence of the following configuration on RTD, don't load it yet:

 Router D (RTD) CONFIG: